Serena Williams Pulls A Queen Bey, Shuts Down Entire Hospital Floor To Give Birth

 Per a report by Metro, Serena allegedly cleared and shut down the entire first floor of St. Mary’s Medical Centre in West Palm Beach, Florida, this week so that she could give birth in peace without the added pressure of prying eyes.

-The site is claiming that hospital workers supposedly cleared with the entire first floor for the tennis superstar and cited “security reasons” as the reason why she was given special treatment.
+The site is claiming that hospital workers supposedly cleared the entire first floor for the tennis superstar and cited “security reasons” as the reason why she was given special treatment.

-It’s thought the notoriously private tennis superstar was trying to avoid the media or social media users from snapping photos ot leaking the details of the birth.
+It’s thought the notoriously private tennis superstar was trying to avoid the media or social media users from snapping photos or leaking the details of the birth.

 And it sounds like the star may have gotten a little advice from her close friend Beyonce, as she famously shut down an entire floor of UCLA Medical Center in Los Angeles when she checked into the hospital on June 13.

-Rumors swirled that Beyonce and husband JAY-Z welcomed their twins, Rumi and Sir Carter, into the world in complete privacy on the fifth floor of the California medical center after a hospital worker leaked the news of the lock down to The Shade Room.
+Rumors swirled that Beyonce and husband JAY-Z welcomed their twins, Rumi and Sir Carter, into the world in complete privacy on the fifth floor of the California medical center after a hospital worker leaked the news of the lock down to the Shade Room.

 Us Weekly then confirmed a few days later that the star had in fact shut down the whole of the fifth floor and had other patients cleared out of the area for security reasons.